zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2025-09-14】[Azure / AI-Landing-Zones](https://github.com/Azure/AI-Landing-Zones) - The AI Landing Zone is a secure, resilient and scalable reference architecture and reference implementation in the form of bicep, terraform and portal
 * 【2025-09-13】[ujjwalkarn / Machine-Learning-Tutorials](https://github.com/ujjwalkarn/Machine-Learning-Tutorials) - machine learning and deep learning tutorials, articles and other resources
 * 【2025-09-13】[iam-veeramalla / Kubernetes-Zero-to-Hero](https://github.com/iam-veeramalla/Kubernetes-Zero-to-Hero) - Creating this repo with an intent to make Kubernetes easy for begineers.
 This is a work-in-progress repo.
 * 【2025-09-13】[vanshb03 / New-Grad-2026](https://github.com/vanshb03/New-Grad-2026) - 2025 & 2026 New grad full-time roles in SWE, Quant, and PM.